itsdevbear/solmate-merkle-drop/README.md

-# ERC721MerkleDrop
+# ERC20/ERC721 MerkleDrop

-A gas efficient ERC721 w/Merkle Tree Redemption Method.
+Gas efficient ERC20 and ERC721 implementations w/Merkle Tree Redemption Method.

 ***DISCLAIMER*** I have not tested this or done anything I just wrote it in like 30 seconds, if someone wants to submit a PR for tests that'd be hype.